JamarkG/GitGud/README.md

 ## Description

 Clone-lite of the popular Q&A site Quora, with a twist of being only for video games.
+The project was completed as a group including <a href="https://github.com/Natejo91">Nathaniel Ortega</a>, <a href="https://github.com/JairoCal">Jairo Calderon</a>, <a href="https://github.com/alex-therookie">Alex Rodriguez</a>, and <a href="https://github.com/JamarkG">Mark Gregory</a>.
 ***

 ## Technologies Used